SQL Server SELECT

 Basic SQL Server SELECT statement

-For example, the following customers table contains customer data such as customer identification number, first name, last name, phone, email, and address information:
+For example, the following customers table contains customer data such as customer ID, first name, last name, phone, email, and address:

 Customers table

 SQL Server uses schemas to logically group tables and other database objects.
-In our sample database, we have two schemas: sales and production.
+For example, our sample database has two schemas: sales and production.

-The sales schema groups all the sales-related tables, while the production schema groups all the production-related tables.
+The sales schema includes all the sales-related tables, while the production schema groups all the production-related tables.

-To retrieve data from a table, you use the SELECT statement.
-Below is the most basic form of the SELECT statement:
+To retrieve data from a table, you use the SELECT statement with the following syntax:

 SELECT